 Short Answer

-Both the model and the market overwhelmingly agree that inflation will be at least 3%, with only minor residual uncertainty.
-This expectation is driven by recent inflation data and persistent energy risks.
+Both the model and the market overwhelmingly agree that inflation will be at least 3% this year.

 1. Executive Verdict